SaifulIslam123/coding_challenge/README.md

 2. CourierDeliveryRepositoryTest class test delivery time test cases.

-* In this project OfferService, DeliveryCostService and DeliveryTimeService classes contain the application business logic handling part.
+* This project OfferService, DeliveryCostService and DeliveryTimeService classes contain the application business logic handling part.
 * OfferService provides the functionality for adding, and removing offers and also provides package discount based on offer code.
 * DeliveryCostService class calculates the delivery cost for each package.
 * DeliveryTimeService class calculates the delivery time for each package.